THE NEW YORK CITY ASSOCIATION OF TRAUMA THERAPISTS

 Stay tuned for updates by becoming a member and following us on social media.

 As trauma therapists, we understand the importance of ongoing learning and collaboration to better serve our clients.
-Therefore, we are organizing a series of Zoom sessions where members can come together to explore specific topics, share insights, and seek guidance on challenging cases.
+Therefore, we are pleased to offer a series of Zoom sessions where members can come together to meet new presenters, learn about new topics that can expand your practice and share insights about challenging clinical situations and novel interventions.